Next Online Training Event: Gradle Build Cache Deep Dive – Workshop, September 29, (09:00 AM – 12:30 PM PDT). Learn more and register here.

 Performance Profiling is the analytics capability associated with the Gradle Enterprise Build Cache and Test Distribution solutions.
 It sets up easily and scales to the largest builds on the planet.

-It leverages Build Scans and the Build & Test Performance Trends dashboard to give build engineers the insights to continually audit and tune build and cache performance.
+It leverages Build Scan™ and the Build & Test Performance Trends dashboard to give build engineers the insights to continually audit and tune build and cache performance.

-Use the trends to know when your Maven or Gradle builds are slow and the performance dashboard to understand why.
+Use the Trends Dasbhoard to observe when your Maven or Gradle build times are regressing and the Performance Dashboard to understand why.